nalfgar/codingbat/README.md

 # codingbat
-Tasks from codingbat.com and others sites with tests.
+Tasks from codingbat.com and others sites with tests, and other tasks.